oroinc/documentation/crm/user_guide/index.rst

 .. _user-guide-into:

 User Guide: Getting Started
 ===========================

-OroCRM is a highly flexible open source CRM.
-It can be easily custom-tailored to meet the specific needs of your business and to make all sales, marketing, support, and administrative activities appear familiar, convenient for your employees, and as a result, efficient.
+OroCRM is a flexible CRM that can be easily custom-tailored to meet the specific needs of your business and to make all sales, marketing, support, and administrative activities appear familiar, convenient for your employees, and as a result, efficient.

-With OroCRM you can easily:

-* Store and process all kinds of customer data.

-* Record and analyze your customer interactions.

-* Manage your sales from a prospect to a close deal.

-* Manage your marketing campaigns and other marketing activities.

-* Provide support for clients and stuff.

-* Engage into eCommerce using extensive Magento integration.

-This guide will provide you with the overview of all capabilities, tools, and functions of OroCRM.

-It is divided into sections that gradually explain the system from the very basics (e.g. setting up a user profile and generic data management tasks) to more advanced CRM concepts (e.g. the contact and account management).
-The more specialized areas (handling sales, marketing, and support-specific duties, etc.) are described in the following relevant guides:

-* :ref:`User Guide: Sales <user-guide-sales-index>`
-* :ref:`User Guide: Marketing <user-guide-marketing>`
-* :ref:`User Guide: Support <user-guide-support-index>`

-The :ref:`OroCRM Users and Their Benefits <oro-benefits>` page will help you find out which sections of this guide are most relevant for your work duties.
+The Getting Started guide explains generic concepts and detail the OroCRM basic navigation and use.

 .. toctree::
    :includehidden:
    :titlesonly:
-   :maxdepth: 2
+   :maxdepth: 1

-   intro_users_and_benefits
+   community_vs_enterprise
    access_oro/index
    my_oro/index
    navigation/index